rusty-octopus/qrand/README.md

     * Option pricing
     * Use cases in simple git hub repos
 * Write an OpenCL lib for both (use Rust as base for compilation and tests, examples)

+## Open Items

+* Find a way for the Sequential Iterator to work
+    * Either add it to qrand crate
+    * Or Use two traits that extend Iterator + Sized
+    * Or expose two Structs that implement the required iterators
+    * For a blanket implementation, a get_dimension API is needed
+* How to calculate sequence with u64
+    * It is not clear at the moment how to get the alpha values from the inverse of the golden ratios
+    * Document this when you've found out

 ## Todo